Thermalization and non-monotonic entanglement growth in an exactly solvable model: Introduction and Summary

-We will also restrict ourself to critical quantum quenches, in which the final Hamiltonian is a critical Hamiltonian, i.e., the corresponding theory is a conformal field theory (CFT).
-More specifically, we will be considering free fermions in which starting from a certain state in the massive theory, the mass is set to zero gradually or suddenly.
-In more general theories, starting from the ground state of a gapped theory, it has been proposed \cite{Calabrese:2005in, Calabrese:2006rx} that the state obtained after the critical quench is a Calabrese-Cardy(CC) state which has the form $e^{-\kappa_2 H}|B\rangle$, where $\kappa_2$ is a scale given by the initial gap and the other scales of the quench process, $H$ is the Hamiltonian of the CFT and $|B\rangle$ is a conformally invariant boundary state.
+where $\kappa_2$ is a scale set by the initial gap and the other scales of the quench process, $H$ is the Hamiltonian of the CFT and $|B\rangle$ is a conformally invariant boundary state.
 It has been shown that such a state thermalizes to a thermal ensemble with temperature $T=1/\beta=1/(4\kappa_2)$.
+Incredibly, this result was shown using conformal symmetry without considering any specific CFT.
 This result has also been generalised to the case in which the final theory has other conserved charges of local currents \cite{Mandal:2015jla}.
-The corresponding ansatz for the state after quench from ground state is a generalized Calabrese-Cardy(gCC) states which have the form $e^{-\kappa_2 H-\kappa_4 W_4-\kappa_6 W_6-...}|D\rangle$ where again the parameters $\kappa_2, \kappa_4, \kappa_6,\cdots$ are given by the initial gap and other scales in the quench process, e.g. $\delta t=1/\rho$ the time taken to set the mass to zero, and $W_4, W_6, \cdots$ are the conserved charges of local currents.
-In this case also, it has been shown that the state thermalizes into a generalized Gibb's Ensemble(GGE) with the density matrix $e^{-\beta H -\mu_4 W_4 - \mu_6 W_6-...}$ where the corresponding temperature and chemical potentials are $T=1/\beta=1/(4\kappa_2)$, $\mu_4=4\kappa_4$, $\mu_6=4\kappa_6, \cdots$.
+The corresponding ansatz for the state after quench from ground state is a generalized Calabrese-Cardy(gCC) state which has the form